remicres/otbtf/doc/EXAMPLES.md

 It's common that very high resolution products are composed with a panchromatic channel at high-resolution (Pan), and a multispectral image generally at lower resolution (MS).
 This model inputs separately the two sources (Pan and MS) separately.

-Gaetano, R., Ienco, D., Ose, K., & Cresson, R. (2018).
+See: Gaetano, R., Ienco, D., Ose, K., & Cresson, R. (2018).
 A two-branch CNN architecture for land cover classification of PAN and MS imagery.
 Remote Sensing, 10(11), 1746.

 <img src ="../doc/images/savedmodel_simple_pxs_fcn.png" />